carson920/scrabble-bot/README.md

 # scrabble-bot
-Bots auto-playing Scrabble games.
-Can be adapted for statistical purposes.
-Play the highest-scoring move every turn.
+A bot auto-playing Scrabble games.
+Can be adapted for statistical purposes. (e.g. how often does a certain word appears) Play the highest-scoring move every turn.

 Play 1 game: